Samathingamajig/ap-score-hider/README.md

 - Navigate to the Tampermonkey dashboard (click the extension icon in the top right, then click "Dashboard" at the bottom of the popup)
 - Click the trashcan on the right side of the page

+AP® is a trademark registered by the College Board, which is not affiliated with, and does not endorse, this product.